fhellwig/azure-assign/README.md

     npm install -g

 You can also omit the -g flag.
-In that case, you must run it using the node command.
+In that case, you must run it using the node command as described in the *Execution* section.

     npm install

 ## Configuration

-Create a JSON file, let's call it `assignments.json` that looks like this:
+Create a JSON file, let's call it `assignments.json`, that looks like this:

 ```json
 {